kolkhis/psc/src/u4lab.md

 3. When you jump into the bastion host, do you have any options other than the one you have given yourself?

-4. How did you test that you couldn’t leave the jailed environment?
+4. How did you test that you couldn't leave the jailed environment?
    - How effective do you think this is as a technical preventative control against user breakout in the jail, having a 20 second timeout?